-This is an introductory course in using Adobe Flash to produce multimedia animations for the web.
+This course uses Adobe animation software to produce multimedia animations for the web.
 This course includes lessons from animation history, storyboarding, character animation, interactivity, and soundtrack synchronization.
 Basic drawing skills and Macintosh literacy are required for this course.
+Two lecture and two laboratory hours per week.

-ARTG-211 Illustration I
+ARTG 211 Illustration I

 This course provides an opportunity to explore a variety of methods and materials used in illustration.
 Students practice a range of techniques, which can be used to enhance the expressive potential of illustration.
 The course examines different genres in illustration including children's books, editorial, and textbook illustration.
 Through lectures, students view the contemporary illustration styles and niches and discuss other relevant processes used by illustrators.
-Two lecture and two laboratory hours per week.
+Two lecture and two laboratory hours per

 Prerequisite: ARTG 108 Drawing II; or permission of instructor.

-ARTG-212 Illustration II
+ARTG 212 Illustration II

 This course is a continuation of the conceptual and technical skills of pictorial communication introduced in ARTG 211 Illustration I. Students articulate ideas visually with particular attention paid to content and visual storytelling.
 Communicating the essential meaning of stories, articles, and editorial material in a creative and original manner is an emphasis.
 Students conceptualize, edit, and produce illustrations for children and adults while having the opportunity to develop a personal style and approach.
 Two lecture and two laboratory hours per week.

 Prerequisite: ARTG 211 Illustration I; or permission of instructor.

-ARTG-213 Relief Printing: Woodcut and Linocut 3 Credit Hours
+ARTG 213 Relief Printing: Woodcut and Linocut 3 Credits; Attributes: FA, HU, LA